 With no natural threats and bringing a great range of benefits to humans, the time is perfect to bring back the lynx to the British Isles.

 The Lynx UK Trust is made up of a group of expert feline conservationists with specialisations in areas such as wildlife reintroductions, field research, ecology, biology and genetics, determined to return a sustainable population to the UK over the next decade.

-This temporary website serves as a basic overview of our objectives and will be expanded over 2015; please join our social networks to keep up with the latest news (click for Facebook or Twitter; it's going to be an exciting time ahead!
+This website serves as a basic overview of our objectives which is periodically updated; please join our social networks to keep up with the latest news (click for Facebook or Twitter; it's going to be an exciting time ahead!